-The device must have a valid IP address to operate on the network and a compatible subnet mask.

-By default, DHCP is pre-set at the factory On plus Link-Local so a DHCP server assigns an IP address or, if no DHCP server is available, a link local address (auto-IP) is assigned within the range 169.254.1.0 to 169.254.255.
+The unit must have a valid IP address and a compatible subnet mask to operate on your network.
+By default, DHCP is pre-set at the factory to On and so your DHCP server assigns an IP address.
+With no DHCP server the default address is 192.168.0.1

-The Project Assistant app or Configuration Manager can be used to find the IP address.
+The Project Assistant app or Configuration Manager (version 7.50 or higher) can be used to find the IP address.
 Download the software from https://downloadstore.boschsecurity.com:

-- 1. Start the web browser. - 2.
+- Start the web browser. - 2.
 Enter the IP address of the device as the URL. - 3.
 During the initial installation, confirm any security questions that show.